 - According to classic utilitarianism, one is obligated to act so as to maximize moral goodness, and moral goodness is identical to happiness.
 Happiness is a mental phenomenon.

 - According to Kant, one’s moral obligations are determined by which maxims can be consistently willed as universal laws; moreover, the only thing that is good in itself is a good will.
 Willing is a mental activity, and the will is a mental faculty.

 - According to John Rawls (1971), fairness is determined by the results of an imaginary collective decision, wherein self-interested agents negotiate principles of distribution behind a veil of ignorance.
 Decision-making, negotiation, and agency all require mental activity.

-- According to Michael Smith (1994), the morally right action for a person to perform is determined by what advice would be given to that person by her epistemically and rationally idealized counterpart.
+- According to Michael Smith (1994), the morally right action for a person to perform depends in part on what advice would be given to that person by her epistemically and rationally idealized counterpart.
+(See also Railton 1986.)
 Epistemic improvement and rational improvement are mental phenomena.

 - According to Richard Boyd (1988), moral goodness is identical to a cluster of properties conducive to the satisfaction of human needs, which tend to occur together and promote each other.
 Human needs may not all be mental, but the needs that depend in no way on the existence of mental activity are surely few.